SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 After you go into SteamVR, you should see 3 floating trackers under you.
 They're all in the wrong place, it's okay, follow the instructions to make it right.

-### Access SlimeVR Server
+### Access SlimeVR Server in VR

-Use one of the ways to access SlimeVR GUI out of the SteamVR.
+Use one of the ways to access SlimeVR Server GUI out of the SteamVR.
 We recommend adding SlimeVR Server as a view on your SteamVR dashboard, but you can use any program that lets you interact with your PC in VR, including just SteamVR desktop view.

 ![img](https://eiren.cat/fUqZ)